 - The service had enough staff with the right qualifications, skills, training and experience to provide the right care and treatment. - The manager could adjust staffing levels daily according to the needs of patients.
-The service used an electronic rota system that all staff could view. - There were three members of clinical staff based at the site. - Independent vascular services were the largest independent provider of vascular ultrasound services and trainer of accredited vascular scientists in the United Kingdom.
+The service used an electronic rota system that all staff could view. - There were two members of clinical staff who mainly worked at this site with a new starter who had been in post for a couple of months. - Independent Vascular Services (IVS) was the largest independent provider of vascular ultrasound services and trainer of accredited vascular scientists in the United Kingdom.
 They were able to be flexible in the provision of services to meet both increases and reductions in service demand to address local requirements.
 IVS employed 30 fully accredited vascular scientists (approximately 10-15% of all the accredited vascular scientists in the UK) and a further 18 vascular scientists with post-graduate certificates in vascular ultrasound. - There was a pool of trained, vascular scientists so that staff could be moved around the region to maximise efficient use of staff time without the need to carry excess staff.
 The pool also meant that short-term illness did not seriously effect services and staff could be relocated quickly to cover any absence. - There was a rolling recruitment programme to support service development and address staff turnover, the service trained between four and seven new staff every year.